golbog/orange3-chem/README.md

     python3 -m Orange.canvas

-New widgets are in the toolbox bar under the Image Analytics section.
+New widgets are in the toolbox bar under the Chemoinformatics section.